 | Coordinator of Instructional Technology for Clovis Municipal Schools, Cindy Kleyn-Kennedy writes an education column, published weekly by the Eastern New Mexico News and featured on www.clovis-schools.org.

-DRAMA IN THE SCHOOLS
+MUSIC IN THE AIR

 by Cindy Kleyn-Kennedy